How to use the Docker blueprint

 To access Portainer, run multipass ls and copy the IP address of the multipass instance (the first in the list), then enter it into your browser followed by a colon and Portainer’s port number, 9000 (something like this: 10.21.145.191:9000).
 This gives you Portainer’s web interface for visually managing your containers.

 You can mount files into this instance as with any Multipass instance, but the default shared workspace is an easy way to edit your dockerfiles and docker-compose.yaml files from your host.
-With working directory mapping, you will be able to run the docker-compose command from your host inside the shared directory, and have it execute within that same directory in your Multipass instance.
+With working directory mapping, you can run the docker-compose command from your host inside the shared directory, and have it run within that same directory in your Multipass instance.

 2 Likes